 If you don’t want to show the button on specific posts and pages, write down their IDs in the settings.
 It’s easy as that.
 To show the button on all WordPress pages, leave the last option empty.

 Like with many other things in WordPress, creating clickable phone numbers isn’t hard at all.
 We hope this article will help you create your own ones.
 How do you like your new links?

-If you need more help with your blog, level up your WordPress skills with our tutorials.
+If you need more help with your WordPress blog, level up your WordPress skills with our tutorials.